-- If you are over-exercising, try to cut down the amount that you do, whether this be by 10 repetitions or by 5 minutes, or maybe go to bed earlier/ get up a bit later, it will be a positive step in the right direction - Write a pros and cons list for changing your exercising behaviour.
-What are you concerned might happen if you stop? - Use alternative activities as a distraction these can be helpful at the time of the urge to exercise.
-Talk about your thoughts and feelings with others, or participate in enjoyable activities, for example, reading a book, playing a game or listening to music.

-- Use relaxation techniques, and remember urges and anxiety passes. - Understand the consequences of over-exercising and the benefits of changing your behaviour on overall wellbeing. - Acknowledge the need for your body to rest and repair as part of its recovery and that even trained athletes allow themselves rest days.
+- Complete an activity diary include in this the amount of activity that you carry out and the function of it and how you felt afterwards. - If you are over-exercising, try to cut down the amount that you do, whether this be by 10 repetitions or by 5 minutes, it will be a positive step in the right direction - Write a pros and cons list for changing your exercising behaviour.
+What are you concerned might happen if you stop? - Use alternative activities these can be helpful at the time of the urge to exercise.
+Talk about your thoughts and feelings with others, or participate in enjoyable activities, use distraction techniques, for example, with reading a book, listening to music or arts and crafts. - Use anxiety management techniques and remember urges and anxiety passes. - Understand the consequences of compulsive and excessive exercise and the benefits of changing your behaviour on overall wellbeing.